 Health Insurance for International Students

-Please keep in mind that UH Hilo has limited health care services available on campus through the Student Medical Services.
+UH Hilo has some health care services on campus at the Student Medical Services.
 Unless it is an emergency, it is recommended that you first visit the Student Medical Services office (located in the Campus Center Room 212) if you are experiencing any health problems before arranging to see a health care provider off-campus.
+UH Hilo also offers free, confidential personal counseling.
+View a short video about mental health for international students in the U.S.

 Why are international students required to have health insurance?